Karstädt station: Other infrastructure

 Originally there was a platform next to the station building on the main track to the north and this platform was accessible via points from the track running in the opposite direction.
 West of the through tracks there were freight tracks and more freight sidings joined on the eastern side of the station north of the entrance building.
 In this area was the transfer track to the Westprignitz District Ring Railway.
 Its platform was in the forecourt of the state station and north of it there were facilities for freight transport.

 Since its renovation, the station has three through tracks.
 The main platform is located on the main track running to the north.
 The outside platform for trains running to the south is on a fast track and in between there is a track without a platform for through trains.
 Both platforms are connected by an underpass with ramps.

 For freight traffic there is still a siding connection to the brick works on the northwest side of the railway tracks and a connection to a grain business on the northeast side is still served.
 Other connections formerly led to a dairy and a cereals factory east and northeast of the station.

-Train services

-The station is served by the following service(s):